 We really could start and finish this list with one item, that being: Jodie Comer is amazingly addictive as the killer-for-hire Villanelle in BBC America’s Killing Eve.
-But, let’s indulge and dig a bit deeper and get to know the actress herself… beyond her entrancing on-screen ways.
+But, let’s indulge and dig a bit deeper, to get to know the actress herself… beyond her entrancing on-screen ways.

 Here’s Jodie being her cool (not as in cold-blooded), confident self:

 Jodie swung by Late Night with Seth Meyers to talk about the return of KE.
 Meyers kicks off the interview with complimenting her on her believability, saying, “You are a very effective assassin.”
 Apparently Comer takes it to the next level, with a “kill wall” in the makeup trailer.
 She explains in the above clip how it works: “Whenever we had an actor who suddenly left us, we would put a big red cross through their face, hang them upside down and put them on a separate wall.
 We slowly realized the death wall was so much bigger than the remaining cast.”
 Meyers knows she’s not really a psychopath, saying to her, “You’re a very nice in person.”
 But, of course, Jodie quips back, “It’s an act!” followed by a cackle.

 Killing Eve is THE most popular show on TV right now (according to us).
 But, for an actor, their work doesn’t stop with the making of the show.
 Going out to do interviews and red carpet appearances is part of the job.
 Jodie swung by the 2019 Golden Globes and in the above we can see her gushing over her KE co-star Kim Bodnia, who plays Villanelle’s handler Konstantin.
 Her appreciation for him is apparent, and her praise is just flat-out cute, like where she writes, “The fish to my chips, the peanut butter to my jelly.”
 Saying he is her “partner in crime” is spot on, because that’s exactly what he is on the show.